zrosenbauer/nuke-it/docs/globs.md

 Nuka-Code uses glob patterns to determine what to nuke.
 You can find the list of supported globs below.

 > [!TIP]
-> It is recommended to add a `.nukeignore` file to your project to exclude files and directories from being nuked.
+> If certain files or directories in the globs should not be nuked, you can add a `.nukeignore` file to your project to exclude them.

 ## node_modules